Environmental information regulations

 If you would like to request environmental information from us, please include the following information:

-• What information you would like us to provide
+- What information you would like us to provide

-• The format you would like the information in
+- The format you would like the information in

-• Your contact details
+- Your contact details

-You can submit your request by emailing us, or writing to us, at:
+You can submit your request by:

-Environmental Information Requests, Dwr Cymru Welsh Water, PO BOX 690, Linea, Fortran Road, Cardiff, CF3 5WL
+- write to us at Environmental Information Requests, Dwr Cymru Welsh Water, PO BOX 690, Linea, Fortran Road, Cardiff, CF3 5WL

 Charges

 We have the discretion to charge a reasonable fee for providing environmental information.
+We reserve the right to make a charge that will not exceed the costs we incur in providing the information.

 Further Information